-2.4.7 SVG
+2.4.4 SVG

 The SVG standard specifies a minimum precision equivelant to that of "single precision floats" (presumably referring to IEEE-754) with a range of -3.4e+38F to +3.4e+38F, and states "It is recommended that higher precision floating point storage and computation be performed on operations such as coordinate system transformations to provide the best possible precision and to prevent round-off errors."
-[8] An SVG Viewer may refer to itself as "High Quality" if it uses a minimum of "double precision" floats for view transformations.
+[8] An SVG Viewer may refer to itself as "High Quality" if it uses a minimum of "double precision" floats.

-2.4.8 Javascript
+2.4.5 Javascript

 We include Javascript here due to its relation with the SVG, HTML5 and PDF standards.
-According to the EMCA-262 standard, "The Number type has exactly 18437736874454810627 (that is, 2^64-^53+3) values, representing the double-precision 64-bit format IEEE 754 values as specified in the IEEE Standard for Binary Floating-Point Arithmetic" [27].
+According to the EMCA-262 standard, "The Number type has exactly 18437736874454810627 (that is, $2^{6}4 - 5 3 + 3$) values, representing the double-precision 64-bit format IEEE 754 values as specified in the IEEE Standard for Binary Floating-Point Arithmetic" [24].
 The Number type does differ slightly from IEEE-754 in that there is only a single valid representation of "Not a Number" (NaN).
 The EMCA-262 does not define an "integer" representation.